gustavopolonio/ig.news-Blog/README.md

 ```

-Create your enviroment variables based on the examples of `.env.example`
+Create your environment variables based on the examples of `.env.example`

 ```bash
 cp .env.example .env